Doctor Panteleimon Pantelidis

 Biography

-Panteleimon Pantelidis is a senior cardiology trainee at “Sotiria” Hospital in Athens, and a PhD researcher at the NKUA, Greece, specializing in artificial neural networks for predicting arrhythmias.
+Panteleimon Pantelidis is a PhD researcher at the NKUA, Greece, while clinically based at “Sotiria” Hospital in Athens.
+He specializes in Artificial Neural Networks for predicting arrhythmias.
 He holds an MSc in Data Science from the University of Stockholm and a medical degree from AUTh, Greece.

 An ESC Professional Member, elected Nucleus Member of the ESC e-Cardiology WG (2024-26), and an EHRA Silver Member.
 Reviewer for several journals, with leadership roles in organizations like SSHMS.
 Awarded as an EHRA e-cardiology runner-up, a YIA finalist, and also received ESC educational grants, HSC scholarships and a WHBA award.